liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

   full-case outputs after future code or workflow changes.
 - Use `scripts/benchmark/run_marmousi2_full_case.py` to rerun the fixed 3-shot
   and 5-shot baselines without manually copying long commands.
+- Use preset `--compare-to` when validating future optimizations so every run can immediately compare against a saved baseline.